-Social media is one of the most important marketing tools of the digital age, so it’s integral that you have a solid Facebook outreach campaign in place to grow your followers and expand your audience.
+Social media is one of the most important marketing tools of the digital age, so it’s vital that you have a solid Facebook outreach campaign in place to grow your followers and expand your audience.
 But knowing where to start isn't always easy, especially if you're like so many others and are self-taught in the art of social media.

-The number one rule of Facebook is choosing relevant, interesting, and fun content that your followers will want to share.
+The number one rule of Facebook is choosing relevant, interesting and fun content that your followers will want to share.
 Sharing is one of Facebook’s most powerful features because it means information can spread like wildfire across the globe in no time.

 Every time somebody shares your post, it exposes you to new people and new prospects, and this will bring in more likes and more followers.
 Just as importantly, the newer Facebook algorithms are also designed to reward marketers who produce engaging content, which will further increase your reach.

 Your customers know that you're a business, and if they want to know more about your company, they’ll go to your website.
 When they seek you out on Facebook, however, they want to know more about the people behind the organization.
-That’s why Facebook is such a great place for content that involves a behind the scenes look at your office, employee profiles and features, exciting news about your industry, and other posts that will give followers a more in-depth and dynamic view of who you are.
+That’s why Facebook is such a great place for content that involves a behind-the-scenes look at your office, employee profiles and features, exciting news about your industry, and other posts that will give followers a more in-depth and dynamic view of who you are.

 Expert tip: Don’t be afraid to be funny, quirky, and original in your Facebook posts.

-Here's how to do it: log into your Facebook account and go to your page.
-From there, click View Insights and then Reach to see how your past posts have performed, and what type of content and posts have reached the largest audience.
+Here's how to do it: Log into your Facebook account and go to your page.
+From there, click 'View Insights' and then 'Reach' to see how your past posts have performed, and what type of content and posts have reached the largest audience.
 Then, you can modify future posts to be more like your best-performing ones from the past.

 There's a wide variety of content types out there, and it will behove you to offer your audience a variety.
 Most importantly, you want to make sure that your posts aren't all promotional.

-A/B testing is one of the best ways to measure, track, and gain insight into the performance of your posts.
+A/B testing is one of the best ways to measure, track and gain insight into the performance of your posts.
 By split testing two near-identical versions of the same post, you can get immediate input regarding which one performs the best, implement the necessary changes, and repost the improved version on all channels to improve your reach.

-Instinct might tell you that Facebook is an every-business-for-itself type of environment, but there are times when it’s appropriate and even beneficial to mention, promote, or link to another business’s page.
-Here's why: when you tag another business in your post, the post shows up not only on your page but also theirs, meaning you get double the exposure.
+Instinct might tell you that Facebook is an every-business-for-itself type of environment, but there are times when it’s appropriate and even beneficial to mention, promote or link to another business’s page.
+Here's why: when you tag another business in your post, the post shows up not only on your page but also on theirs, meaning you get double the exposure.

 However, it’s not appropriate to tag any business in your post just to get the reach, and there must be a good reason why you'd link to or mention the other business.
 Furthermore, when you do this, there's also the hope of reciprocal tags and posts from other businesses, or you can consider a sort of promotional partnership with other companies in the same niche as yours.

-Another great way to engage followers is to pose questions and start conversations of your own because this sparks more discussions and gives you, even more, opportunities to show people who you are and what you stand for.
+Another great way to engage followers is to pose questions and start conversations of your own, because this sparks more discussions and gives you even more opportunities to show people who you are and what you stand for.

 Along with guaranteeing that you are who you say you are, this verification will also lend you higher priority in search results, meaning new followers will be able to find you more easily.
-For smaller businesses, there’s instead a gray checkmark that offers the same verification (the blue one is reserved for larger companies).
+For smaller businesses, instead there’s a gray checkmark that offers the same verification (the blue one is reserved for larger companies).

-Facebook ads as part of a larger social media marketing campaign are like PPC ads within a more extensive SEO campaign: you don’t want to rely on them exclusively, but they can help you achieve short-term results as part of a larger and more long-term effort.
+Facebook ads as part of a larger social media marketing campaign are like pay-per-click ads within a more extensive search marketing campaign - you don’t want to rely on them exclusively, but they can help you achieve short-term results as part of a larger and more long-term effort.

 You can even input the qualities of your best customers, and Facebook will show your ad or promote your post to a lookalike audience.

 When you set out with the goal of expanding your Facebook reach, the important thing to remember is that the type of content you share is much more essential than anything else.
-People don’t use Facebook just so brands can sell to them: they use it to keep in touch, to nurture relationships, and to share content they find worthwhile.
+People don’t use Facebook just so brands can sell to them - they use it to keep in touch, to nurture relationships and to share content they find worthwhile.